joelparkerhenderson/care-plan/README.md

 ### Legal setup - as desired

-- [ ] Hire a lawyer who has experience with care plans.
+- [ ] Hire a lawyer who has experience with care plans and/or elder law and/or estate planning.

 - [ ] Create a will.